-Get exam ready for GCSE (9-1) English Literature - Part 4
+Get exam ready for GCSE English Literature: Part 4 – developing a personal, critical voice

-This is the fourth and final blog in a short series designed to support you with last minute exam practice for the OCR GCSE (9-1) English Literature exams – more of a recap of key skills and tips to remember when you’re in the exam hall.
+This is the fourth and final blog in a short series designed to support you with last minute exam practice for the OCR GCSE (9-1) English Literature exams – a recap of key skills and tips to remember when you’re in the exam hall.
 It follows on from the three earlier ones which focused on:

 - How does this make me feel?